 If you leave a space that is adjacent to at least one enemy (even diagonally), you must pay 1 extra Speed point or be unable to move.
 If you are playing with PvP Rules, this penalty applies to enemy heroes as well.
-Thematically, this movement penalty reflects your hero moving carefully to avoid her surrounding foes.
-This penalty never adds more than 1 Speed point per space, even if the hero leaves a space that is adjacent to several enemies.
+This penalty reflects your hero moving carefully to avoid her surrounding foes.
+This penalty never adds more than 1 Speed point per space, even if the hero leaves a space that is adjacent to several foes.

-It is important to note that you do not pay a penalty for simply entering a space that is adjacent to an enemy.
+Note that you do not pay a penalty for simply entering a space that is adjacent to an enemy.
 In other words, marching right up to an enemy incurs no penalty, but trying to retreat from enemies or move through a room filled with enemies takes a great deal of effort.
 You cannot move through an enemy's space under any circumstances.